hjckevin/csharp-cloudfiles/README.md

 ## Testing

-Once installed you need to create your integration tests credentials config file.
+Once Ruby/Rake are installed you need to create your integration tests credentials config file.

 Run